-The primary reason for seeking to effect the Reverse Stock Split is that the Reverse Stock Split could better enable the Company to move toward an eventual listing of our stock on the NYSE MKT, the Nasdaq Capital Market or another national securities exchange.
+The primary reason for seeking to effect the Reverse Stock Split is that the Reverse Stock Split could better enable the Company to move toward an eventual listing of our stock on the NYSE MKT, the Nasdaq Capital

+Market or another national securities exchange.
 The Company's Common Stock is currently quoted on the OTCQB market.
 Alternative markets like the OTCQB market are generally considered to be less efficient and not as widely followed as other national securities exchanges, and the Board believes listing on a national securities exchange will help support and maintain stock liquidity and company recognition for its stockholders.
 The Board believes that the Reverse Stock Split will enhance the Company's ability to obtain an initial listing on such a national securities exchange.
 The NYSE MKT requires, among other items, an initial bid price of at least \$2.00 per share.
 The NASDAQ Capital Market requires, among other items, an initial bid price of at least \$2.00 per share.
-The NASDAQ Capital Market requires, among other items, an initial bid price of at least \$2.00 per share.
-The NASDAQ Capital Market requires, among other items, an initial bid price of at least \$2.00 per share.
-The NASDAQ Capital Market requires, among other items, an initial bid price of Common Stock was \$1.06 per share, and the 52-week high price was \$1.57.
-Reducing the number of outstanding shares of the Common Stock should, absent other factors, increase the per share market price of the Common Stock, helping the Company move toward satisfying the minimum bid price listing standards of such national securities exchanges; although the Company move toward satisfying the minimum bid price would continue to be achieved following any Reverse Stock Split.
+The NASDAQ Capital Market requires, among other items, an initial bid price of a continued price of at least \$1.00 per share.
+As of June 30, 2017, the closing stock price of Common Stock was \$0.75 per share, and the 52-week high price was \$1.17.
+Reducing the number of outstanding shares of the Common Stock should, absent other factors, increase the per share market price of the Common Stock, helping the Company move toward satisfying the minimum bid price listing standards of such national securities exchanges; although the Company cannot provide any assurance that the minimum bid price would continue to be achieved following any Reverse Stock Split.